awesomeWM/awesome/docs/17-porting-tips.md

     -    --   properties = { tag = tags[1][2] } },
     +    --   properties = { screen = 1, tag = "2" } },

+If you need to get the current client object in global context, currently you can use `client.focus` for it.
+E.g., to mark/unmark the client:

+    -    awful.client.mark()
+    +    client.focus.marked = true

+    -    awful.client.unmark()
+    +    client.focus.marked = false